Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 Why use JSX?

-- Looks like the HTML it will generate
+- Looks like the HTML will generate
 - Easier to reason about

 <!-- > -->

-## JSX has it's own rules!
+## JSX has its own rules!

 <!-- > -->

-1. Must have a top level node
+1. Must have a top-level node

 ```JS
 // Good!